Shipu/laratie/README.md

 ```

 ## Quick Usages
-Go to terminal and run this command
+Go to terminal and run this command with replace `vendor` to your username and `package_name` to your package name
 ```shell
 php artisan package:create vendor package_name
 or